Nwachukwu-Uzor/Nwachukwu-Uzor/README.md

 ### <div align="center">I'm Uzor, a full-time full-stack developer 👨‍💻 and a problem solver 🛠</div>

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Dotnet Development

 - ⚡ Fun fact: I use tabs over spaces